prhsag/alpha/.github/ISSUE_TEMPLATE/reference-from-another-repo.md

 ---
 name: Reference from another repo
-about: Reference an issue from another repo
+about: Reference an issue from another repository
 title: ''
 labels: ''
 assignees: ''